Partner universities

 Mathematics is the engine behind science in the 21st century.
 It has an inherent logic and beauty, while also providing the structure and models from which natural scientists, social scientists and others build an understanding of our world and construct the tools to improve our lives.
 The University of Oxford’s Mathematical Institute embraces this power and diversity by combining its pure and applied mathematicians in one department and one building, ensuring collaborations both within and beyond Oxford.

 The Andrew Wiles Building provides an outstanding environment and state-of-the-art facilities for mathematical teaching and research.
-It has over 850 undergraduates, more than 350 postgraduate students and over 200 academic staff.
+It has over 850 undergraduates, more than 350 postgraduate students and over 100 academic staff.
 Together, they study and work across all fields of mathematics, from number theory to the mechanics of the human brain.
 In the most recent Research Excellence Framework assessment, 78% of the department’s submission was judged to be world-leading in terms of originality, rigour and significance.

-The master’s courses being offered through Martingale
+The Masters courses offered through Martingale

 MSc in Mathematical Sciences